liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

 execution of the user-supplied Jacobian function, without using global data in the program.
 The pointer user data may be specified through :c:func:`ARKodeSetUserData()`.

+Moreover, if the ODE system involves a non-identity mass matrix, :math:`M\ne I`, the ARKBAND solver needs a function to compute a banded approximation to the mass matrix :math:`M(t)`.
+This function must be of type :c:func:`ARKDlsBandMassFn()`.
+The user must supply his/her own banded mass matrix approximation function, since there is no default.
+To specify this user-supplied mass matrix function `bmass`, ARKBAND provides the function :c:func:`ARKDlsSetBandMassFn()`.
+Alternatively, since the mass matrix systems must also be solved separately from the implicit stage systems, if a user chooses the ARKBAND solver for these mass matrix-specific solves, then the mass matrix function will already be supplied to :c:func:`ARKMassBand()` or :c:func:`ARKMassLapackBand()`, and does not need to be specified again.
+We note that the ARKBAND solver passes the pointer user data to the banded mass matrix approximation function.
+This allows the user to create an arbitrary structure with relevant problem data and access it during the execution of the user-supplied mass matrix function, without using global data in the program.
+The pointer user data may be specified through :c:func:`ARKodeSetUserData()`.